-From the earliest discussions of the entry-level or professional doctorate (PD), Pacific College stated that no master's graduate should be left behind.
-Each of you deserves an opportunity to bridge the gap between your master's training and the new doctorate.
-Upon completion, you deserve degree parity with entry-level doctoral graduates, just like your colleagues' physical therapy, occupational therapy and other professions that have offered such pathways.
+From the earliest discussions of the entry-level or professional doctorate (PD), Pacific College believed that no master's graduate should be left behind.
+Each master's graduate deserves an opportunity to bridge the gap between their master's training and the new professional doctorate.
+Upon completion, they deserve degree parity with entry-level doctoral graduates, just like their colleagues in physical therapy, occupational therapy and other professions that have offered such pathways.

 Pacific College is proud to be at the forefront of entry-level doctoral education for new students.
-And now with this transitional program, it provides the same opportunity for the pioneers and experienced practitioners in our field.
-Welcome to the next step in acupuncture education.
-In this program, you will find an emphasis on advancing your knowledge and skills to work effectively in a variety of integrative healthcare systems.
-In so doing, you will expand the opportunities for yourself and future generations of acupuncturists by being an active part of the integrative healthcare movement.
-Most importantly, you will be expanding the primary care and wellness options of your patients.
+And now with this transitional, doctorate completion program, it provides the same opportunity for the pioneers and experienced practitioners in the field.
+In this program, students will find an emphasis on advancing their knowledge and skills to work effectively in a variety of integrative healthcare systems.
+In so doing, they will expand the opportunities for themselves and future generations of acupuncturists by being an active part of the integrative healthcare movement.
+Most importantly, they will be expanding the primary care and wellness options of patients.

 This curriculum was developed by doctoral educators, subject matter experts, and experienced distance education designers and is based on the 28 entry-level doctoral competencies identified by CCAOM and ACAOM.
-Each aspect of the program has been scrutinized and approved by educators at our regional accreditor, WSCUC.
-The online delivery method has been developed and refined over the last six years in our undergraduate degree programs and post-graduate DAOM.
+The online delivery method has been developed and refined over the last decade in the college's undergraduate degree programs and post-graduate DAOM.
 The curriculum has been vetted by PCOM alumni since fall 2015.
 Nonetheless, education, particularly professional, graduate education is a dynamic endeavor.
 To maintain its value, it must maintain its relevance.
 Therefore, the continued development of this program will be a collaborative effort of each administrator, teacher, and student.
-We look forward to forging the future of our medicine together.
+We look forward to forging the future of the medicine together.